Evidence Of China’s Brainwashing Of Uighur Children To Exterminate Turkic Muslim Culture Continues To Grow

 As The Inquisitr previously reported, the United States accused China of putting Muslims into concentration camps back in May.
 The initial condemnation was made by Randall Schriver, who leads Asia policy at the U.S. Defense Department.
 China responded by suggesting that the camps are vocational training centers designed to combat the threat of Islamic extremism.

-Xinjiang, where the genocide is taking place, is a region that borders Central Asia.
+Xinjiang, where the reported genocide is taking place, is a region that borders Central Asia.
 It is home to millions of Uighurs, as well as other Muslim ethnic minorities.
 Even before the concentration camps, Chinese authorities have been waging a battle on Muslim culture.
 For example, authorities are reportedly collecting DNA at police checkpoints across the region, and they have made many parts of religious culture and practice in the area criminal, including teaching Muslim texts to children.
-Parents are also prohibited from given their children Uighur names.
+Parents are also prohibited from giving their children Uighur names.